-In addition to the storm-water projects above, there is a major sanitary sewer replacement project to replace the sanitary sewer underneath Warson Woods Drive.
+In addition to the storm water projects above, there is a major sanitary sewer replacement project to replace the sanitary sewer underneath Warson Woods Drive.
 This project is named WW-2 and WW-3 Warson Woods Sanitary Relief (Project Number 12302).
-This project is also in the design phase with construction estimated to start in the spring/ summer 2022.
+This project is also in the design phase with construction estimated to start in the spring/summer of 2024.

-If Warson Woods residents have sewer backups or experience issues due to yard or residence flooding because of storm water flow or suspect an illicit discharge to a sanitary/storm sewer, they should contact MSD at 314-768-6260 to report the issue at once.
+If Warson Woods residents have sewer backups or suspect an illicit discharge to a sanitary/storm sewer, they should contact MSD at (314) 768-6260 to report the issue immediately.
 Customer service issues that they can assist with are found on their website.

 Points of contact or references for further information on each topic are provided where appropriate.